learnk8s/learnk8s.io/_blog/why-kube/index.md

 Even if your component can run with only 1GB of memory.

-_Yes, you could optimise in the feature._
+_Yes, you could optimise in the future._

-But let's be honest: **it's like changing the wheels of a running car**.
+But let's be honest: **it's like changing tyres while driving**.

 You put a lot of effort in tuning the system only to realise that the application changed again and you have to start from scratch.